There are many different opinions about MLM companies.

-- A learning curve – you need to learn how to build a website that will rank in google and other search engines.
+More specifically, you need to learn how to build a website that will rank in google and other search engines.
 (Once you master that, you can sell anything, anytime – you are an SEO expert with tangible results)

-- It can be lonely, especially in the beginning when you are in the stage of content creation (check your location for a coworking space where you can rent a desk where other freelances gather)
+It can be lonely, especially in the beginning when you are in the stage of content creation (check your location for a coworking space where you can rent a desk where other freelances gather)

 How Is Affiliate Marketing Different?

 I mean you choose the product you want to promote and you choose the affiliate program you want to become a partner with.

 Also, you don’t have to buy any of these products.
 You simply create a link to that specific product (with your ID in it, so it is trackable) and you want to make sure that you have enough traffic to your website.

-You don’t sell anything.
+You don’t sell anything

-Say, they search for “Comica CVM-V30 PRO” – they almost ready to buy the Comica Microphon for the camera.
+Say, they search for “Comica CVM-V30 PRO” – they are almost ready to buy the Comica Microphone for the camera.

 Which Model Do You Prefer?

-There is no such thing as a perfect business model.
+Quite honestly, there is no such thing as a perfect business model.
 You have to make your own decision.
-Do your research, write all the pros and cons.
+Do your research, and write all the pros and cons.

 Affiliate marketing is also a great way to learn how to promote the products, without going through potential troubles with customers and suppliers so you can solely focus on the promotion part.